qimu666/EasyWeb/README.md

   6. Write business code.

-- Use **EazyWeb**:
+- Use **EasyWeb**:
   1. Create a new project.
-  2. Add EazyWeb coordinates.
+  2. Add EasyWeb coordinates.
   3. Configure scanning paths and scanning policies.
   4. Write business code.

 ## Features 🌟

-EazyWeb provides a variety of features to make your web development process easier and more efficient.
+EasyWeb provides a variety of features to make your web development process easier and more efficient.
 Some key features include:

 - Quick and easy web application construction.
 - Simple and intuitive API.